 In 1914, the leaders of the world knew the outbreak of a world war would be a total catastrophe.

-They assured their peoples that their confrontational policies would never
+They assured their people that their confrontational policies would never lead to war.

 Cemetery for the Battle of the Somme 1916

 National security "experts" in England promised a glorious victory

 and "homes fit for heroes" for the survivors.

 They assured everybody they had everything "under control".

 France in July 2016.
 Britain begins the battle of the Somme.

 Just like George Bush in 2007 in Iraq.

 Just like Barack Obama in Afghanistan in 2009.